A golden opportunity for food packaging manufacturers to redesign with safer alternatives

 Why bother with accidental food additives?

 Chemicals accidentally added to foods can come from a variety of places.
 Many foods are wrapped in food packaging where chemicals can transfer to the food.
 Others are contaminated from manufacturing equipment.
 Additionally, as foods are heated in plastic containers, there is concern that trace amounts of the chemicals can leak into foods.
 These chemicals are associated with a host of health concerns.
+And, as noted above, an accumulation of trace amounts can cause trouble.
 So, what are some safer food packaging options at home, and what specifically should be avoided?

 Positive Steps to take at home